Characters: Neon Genesis Evangelion NERV Staff

 - Supplementary materials reveal that he's a self-hating wreck who's just very good at covering up his problems.
 This is one possible explanation for why he didn't do anything to stop his own death.

 - The Stool Pigeon: ...in the manga, of the Betrayer Barry model.
-As a kid, he and his friends were stealing food and supplies from a military base; when he was caught, he gave up his friends who were executed by an army death squad.
+As a kid, he and his friends and brother were stealing food and supplies from a military base; when he was caught, he gave up his friends who were executed by an army death squad.

 - Street Urchin: His backstory in the manga.